mercurymedia/elm-datetime-picker/README.md

 ## CSS

-The CSS for the date picker is distributed separately and can be found [here](https://github.com/mercurymedia/elm-datetime-picker/tree/master/css)
+The CSS for the date picker is distributed separately and can be found [here](https://github.com/mercurymedia/elm-datetime-picker/tree/master/css).
+The styling is based on a CSS-Variables theme that can be easily adjusted for the most important design tokens.